Discover creative strategies on how to make math fun for middle school students and turn learning into an exciting

 A lot of the reason people struggle with math is that they make it boring!
 No really, that is generally the reason.
 I will speak to other homeschool moms who HATE math, and I ask them what they do for math.
 This is generally the response:

 We absolutely hate it.
 We put it off until the very end of the day when we have done the “fun” stuff.
 Then they will sit at their desk and do a couple of pages of a workbook / or online lesson.

 Yeah, I think we would hate math if that is what we did too!

-Check out our 7 top tips on choosing an online math curriculum.
+Check out our 7 top tips on how to choose a homeschool math curriculum.

 I am going to share with you our top tips on how we continue to enjoy math even in middle school!